awslabs/multi-model-server/PyPiDescription.rst

 Project Description
 ===================

-Apache MXNet Model Server (MMS) is a flexible and easy to use tool for serving deep learning models exported from `MXNet <http://mxnet.io/>`__ or the Open Neural Network Exchange (`ONNX <http://onnx.ai/>`__).
+Multi Model Server (MMS) is a flexible and easy to use tool for serving deep learning models exported from `MXNet <http://mxnet.io/>`__ or the Open Neural Network Exchange (`ONNX <http://onnx.ai/>`__).